JohnSwan1503/bank-transactions-analysis/README.md

  * An arbitrary set of rules for the given year
 While also providing transaction and account data generation tools.

-There is a dockerfile that initializes the data type, table, function definitions that make this possible.
+There is a docker-compose.yml file that initializes the data type, table, function definitions that make this possible.
 To reach the solution, just run the `4_data_insertion.sql` and `5_solution.sql` file in that order.

 # TODO